PaltrinieriDavide/ryzen_ai_software_MLPerf/README.md

 #### **How to Run the Pipeline**

-Place a small subset of ImageNet images (e.g., 300-500 images) in a dedicated directory for calibration.
-Then, execute the main pipeline script, pointing it to that directory.
+Execute the main pipeline script, pointing it to the calibration dataset directory, created in the previous step.

 **Command:**
 ```bash